Undercut Hairstyles – How to do your own undercut and grow it out

-How to do your own undercut - with video hair tutorial.
-Choose which undercut style suits you and get hair tips for growing it out.
+Undercut hairstyles video tutorial – learn how to do your own undercut, choose which undercut style suits you and get tips for growing out an undercut.

-Undercut tutorial - How to do your own undercut
+How to do your own undercut: video tutorial

 Want give yourself an undercut or undershave?
 Lootsicle gives herself an undercut in seconds, armed only with a humble pair of scissors and some hair clippers.

 What do you do when you’re growing out an undercut and it’s about 3 inches long?
-Here’s some advice from our Mookychick Messageboard members:
+Here’s some advice from the Mookychick forum members:

-Dye the undercut in leopard print, and when it grows out even more, dye it a strong colour like pink or red.
+- Dye the undercut in leopard print.
+When it grows out even more, dye it a strong colour like pink or red.

 If you’re going to a hairdresser to ask for one, bring a picture of the desired look.
 It’s not hard to find a picture: just google for ‘undercut hair’ images and you’ll find something you like.
 It may even be a celebrity picture: popularity of the undercut is increasing with models, actresses and singers, celebrities such as Rihanna, Kristen Leanne, Cassie, Mel B, Amelle Berrabah, Alice Dellal, La Roux, Jena Malone, and Hannah Beth.
 They may feel an undercut gives them an aura of ‘danger’ and ‘being real’.
 Don’t worry about what celebrities are up to.
 Think what you like, and if you would like the mix of vulnerability and toughness that an undercut can bring.